BOOK CLASSES HERE

 * each Wednesday is Forrest Yoga and the last Wednesday in the month will be a Yin Yoga class.
 Please bring extra padding to a Yin class such as bolster, cushion or pillow for support in the asana.

 Book my Quorn classes via BOOK CLASSES HERE button above!
+To be added to a waiting list for any of the classes that are fully booked, please text 07967 546617.

-Where: Quorn Church Rooms, Church Lane, Quorn LE12 8DP
+Where: Quorn Church Rooms, QUORN

 Book via green button at top of page!